I shall begin by stating the events which led me to the study of astrology

 It was the realization that what was happening in astrology parallels or reflects in many ways what I saw occurring in our society which led me in February-March 1969 to initiate the International Committee for Humanistic Astrology.
 In the series of six booklets which followed — now available in one volume entitled Person-Centered Astrology

-— I tried to formulated clearly the distinction between an "event-oriented" and a "person-centered" astrology.
+— I tried to formulate clearly the distinction between an "event-oriented" and a "person-centered" astrology.
 I extended and reformulated the concept of "aspect" and planetary gestalt

 , the meaning of astrology nodes, and I presented basic ideas applicable to the holistic interpretation of a birth-chart.